Introduction

 </Context> ——————————————————————————————-| Save all files and close it.

-Step 6 – Create a Tomcat Systemd Unit File
+Step 6 – Generate a Systemd Unit File for Tomcat

 Tomcat provides bash scripts to start, stop service.
-But, to make it simple, create a startup script to manage Tomcat as systemd service.
-Let’s create a tomcat.service file with the following content:
+Write a startup script to manage Tomcat as a systemd service, though, to make things easier.
+The following information should be included in a tomcat.service file that we create:

 sudo nano /etc/systemd/system/tomcat.service —————————————————————————————